bitrix24/b24restdocs/api-reference/crm/universal/user-defined-object-types/index.md

 ## Managing Detail Form Settings for SPA Elements

-Methods for managing the detail form settings for SPA elements provide the ability to configure the display and behavior of detail forms in the CRM.
+Methods for managing the detail form settings of SPA elements provide the ability to configure the display and behavior of detail forms in the CRM.
 These methods work similarly to existing methods for managing the settings of detail forms for deals, contacts, and other CRM entities, such as [`crm.deal.details.configuration.*`](../../deals/custom-form/index.md), [`crm.contact.details.configuration.*`](../../contacts/custom-form/index.md), and so on.

 - [{#T}](../item-details-configuration/crm-item-details-configuration-get.md)
 - [{#T}](../item-details-configuration/crm-item-details-configuration-set.md)